AeshEmi1/searxng-secure/README.rst

 An actual privacy-respecting, hackable `metasearch engine`_

 It is NOT advised to use public SearXNG or SearXNG-SE instances.
-It is impossible to know if they are collecting logs, inspecting your web searches in cleartext, or selling your data.
+It is impossible to know if they are collecting logs, inspecting your web searches, or selling your data.

 A user_, admin_ and developer_ handbook is available on the homepage_.